| This is the 12th story of Our Life Logs |

 This is the story of Divya Viswanathan.

-Divya currently lives in Ohio.
+Divya currently resides in Ohio.
 Divya lived in India until she was in her late 20s and moved to the United States to further her education.
 She saw first-hand the unfair treatment of people from lower castes/classes in India but never understood the reasoning behind it.
 She always saw everyone as equal.
 As she grew up, her desire to help those disenfranchised grew stronger and she began to volunteer when she could.
 She hopes that one day prejudice will be eradicated.

 This story first touched our hearts on July 31, 2017.